Salem Mall: History

 It was located at the intersection of Shiloh Springs Road and Salem Avenue, in the northwest Dayton suburb of Trotwood, Ohio.
 The mall was built on the site of the former Roscoe Filburn farm.
-The Rouse Company opened the mall in October 1966.
+Salem Mall, Inc., a subsidiary of The Rouse Company,opened the mall in October 1966.
 In its early stages it had 60 retailers; the original mall was anchored by Rike's and Sears department stores.
 There was also a Liberal supermarket, a smaller department store called The Metropolitan, and a multi-screen cinema.

 A large-scale renovation was completed in 1981 with the construction of a two-story concourse ending in a JCPenney anchor store (relocated from the nearby Forest Park Plaza).
 The supermarket, which was closed by 1979, had its space subdivided into inline stores.
 While the expansion included a food court, it was pretty much an afterthought and had limited seating.
 So when The Metropolitan closed in the mid-1980s, its space was extensively reworked to form a much larger food court adjacent to the center court.
 The mall, which by that time featured over 110 retailers, was prosperous throughout the remainder of the 1980s.

+Decline and closure

-By the mid-1980s poor mall management affected the mall's ability to attract new tenants, renew existing leases, and most importantly, attract serious shoppers.
+By the mid-1980s, poor mall management affected the mall's ability to attract new tenants, renew existing leases, and most importantly, attract serious shoppers.
 By the mid- to late-1990s, the mall was well on its way to becoming a so-called "dead mall".
 In spring 1998, Rouse sold its interest in the mall to its financial partner, Cigna.
-Cigna in turn hired General Growth Properties (GGP) to manage the mall.
+Cigna in turn hired General Growth Properties' subsidiary, General Growth Management Inc. (GGMI) to manage the mall.
 In the same year, anchor store Lazarus (formerly Rike's) left the mall, and later that year JCPenney also closed.
 The Loews Cinema and many of the mall's restaurants also went out of business, leaving Sears and a newly built Home Depot (in a separate building) as the only anchors.
 The mall closed permanently in early 2005.

-Demolition of the mall began on May 15, 2006, but the Sears building was retained, with Sears becoming a freestanding store.
+Demolition of the mall began on May 15, 2006, but the Sears building was retained, with Sears becoming a standalone store.
 The city of Trotwood purchased the mall site, with the exception of Sears and Home Depot, in 2004, and began working with GGP to redevelop the area as the Landmark Town Center, an upscale, open-air, "lifestyle" complex, intended to resemble the Easton Town Center in Columbus.
 The new center suffered delays, with GGP leaving the project in 2007, and its completion date was repeatedly extended.
 By 2010/2011, Trotwood had reenvisioned the mall site as the TechConnection Business Park, a mixed-use technology campus.
 As of October 2013, no physical progress had been made on the business park.
 After an October 2013 announcement, Sears closed in January 2014, with no word on the fate of its former building.